maveenbalaji/Tech_spec_dashboard/README.md

 ## Overview

 The **Tech Selection Dashboard** is a robust web application designed to aggregate, analyze, and visualize hardware data across various categories, including processors, GPUs, laptops, memory modules, tablets, and desktops.
-By scraping data from multiple reputable sources, the application provides users with up-to-date information on pricing, specifications, and performance benchmarks for the year 2025.
+By scraping data from multiple reputable sources, the application provides users with up-to-date information on pricing, specifications, and performance benchmarks for the latest year.

 * **Backend**: Utilizes Python scripts with Selenium and BeautifulSoup to scrape data, which is then stored in a TypeScript (`.ts`) file located in the `@/data` directory.
 * **Frontend**: Built with Node.js and React.js, the frontend presents the scraped data through an intuitive dashboard featuring interactive graphs and tables.